 Cisco CCNA certification has become increasingly complex with questions from multiple knowledge domains and topics.
 The following are some recommendations to score your best on the new CCNA exam.

 Practice tests are essential and when designed properly should verify what you have learned and your exam readiness.
 They are well worth the cost.
-You go into an exam that is $300 USD and do not know if you are ready for it.
+You should verify your skills before going into an exam that is $300 USD.
 The practice tests should have labs to practice operational commands and configuration.
-Cisco assigns percentages to each topic.
 Each practice test should include the correct percentage of questions per topic.
-Practice until your score is at least 85% and have honed your time management skills properly.
+Practice until you score at least 85% and have honed your time management skills properly.